KateJ99/MEA/README.md

 layer_dropout - regularization layer to prevent overfitting; value indicates dropout rate output layer - activation "sigmoid" produces a binary classification value between 0 and 1 where values close to 0 or 1 indicate higher confidence in classification

+Model 2.R
+* Contains a recurrent model to process sequences of text

 To do
 * read out embedding weightings for tensorboard